BlackHole-Consulting/olger/README.md

 ## Why

-Because we are tired and do not want to work, we have created olger, for those who have to create infinite inventories in giant infrastructures and have controlled the safety of the machines, from launching a patch to installing and hardening servers or HAP balancers.
+Because we are tired and we not want to work, we have created olger, for those who have to create infinite inventories in giant infrastructures and have controlled the safety of the machines, from launching a patch to installing and hardening servers or HAP balancers.
 Make pretty security scans and reports without doing nothing.

 ## Please don't use for bad things